andyclymer/Tilt-Tool/README.md

 # 3D Projection View
 by Andy Clymer

-The *3D Projection View* RoboFont Extension enables you add depth to a drawing and build UFO sources for a variable font that can has the appearance of horizontal and vertical rotation.
+The *3D Projection View* RoboFont Extension enables you add depth to a drawing and build UFO sources for a variable font with the appearance of horizontal and vertical rotation.

 The extension was built for the Tilt typeface family.